 The Partnership operates for the purpose of acquiring, holding, selling and otherwise dealing with a portfolio of federally tax-exempt mortgage revenue bonds which have been issued to provide construction and/or permanent financing of multifamily residential apartments.
 Each multifamily property financed with tax-exempt mortgage bonds held by the Partnership is owned by a separate entity.
 The Partnership does not hold an ownership interest in any of these entities.
 However, in some cases, these entities are treated as VIEs and, as a result, the assets, liabilities and financial results of the properties owned by these entities are consolidated with the Company.
 Whether or not treated as a VIE, the owners of the properties financed by tax-exempt mortgage revenue bonds held by the Partnership have an operating goal to generate increasing amounts of net rental income from these properties that will allow them to service their debt on the Partnership's bonds.
-In order to achieve this goal, management of these multifamily apartment properties is focused on: (i) maintaining high economic occupancy and increasing rental rates through effective leasing, reduced turnover rates and providing quality maintenance and services to maximize resident satisfaction; (ii) managing operating expenses and achieving cost reductions through operating efficiencies and economies of scale generally inherent in the management of a portfolio of multiple properties; and (iii) emphasizing regular programs of repairs, maintenance and property improvements to enhance the competitive advantage and value of the properties in their respective market areas.
+In order to achieve this goal, management of these multifamily apartment properties is focused on: (i) maintaining high economic occupancy and increasing rental rates through effective leasing, reduced turnover rates and providing quality maintenance and services to maximize resident satisfaction; (ii) managing operating expenses and achieving cost reductions through operating efficiencies and economies of scale generally inherent in the management of a portfolio of multiple properties; and (iii) emphasizing regular programs of repairs, maintenance and provet is onhance the competitive advantage and value of the properties in their respective market areas.

 On December 31, 2009, the Partnership owned 17 federally tax-exempt mortgage revenue bonds with an aggregate outstanding principal amount of \$145.1 million.
 These bonds were issued by various state and local housing authorities in order to provide construction and/or permanent financing of 14 multifamily residential apartments containing a total of 2,567 rental units located in the states of Florida, Iowa, South Carolina, Texas, Nebraska, Kansas, Kentucky, Minnesota, and Illinois, one multifamily residential apartment complex under construction in Texas that will contain a total of 76 rental units, and a 142-bed student housing facility in Nebraska.
 In each case, the Partnership holds 100% of the bonds issued for these properties.
 Each of these mortgage revenue bonds provides for the payment of fixed-rate base interest to the Partnership.
-Additionally, six of the bonds also provide for the payment of contingent interest determined by the net cash flow and net capital appreciation of the underlying real estate properties.
-As a result, these mortgage revenue bonds provide the Partnership with the potential to participate in future increases in the cash flow generated by the financed properties, either through operations or from their ultimate sale.
+Additionally, six of the bonds also provide for the payment of contingent interest determined by the net cash flow and net capital apartate in future increases in the cash flow generated by the financed properties, either through operations or from their ultimate sale.
 Each bond is secured by a first mortgage or deed of trust on the financed apartment property.